shahriarabiddut/Task-Management/README.md

-# 📝 Task Manager Web Application
+# 📝 Task Management

-## 🚀 Project Overview

-The **Task Manager Web Application** is a full-stack task management system that allows users to **create, read, update, and delete (CRUD) tasks** while integrating **user authentication and profile management**.
+The **Task Management** is a full-stack task management system that allows users to **create, read, update, and delete (CRUD) tasks** while integrating **user authentication and profile management**.
 The application is designed to help users efficiently organize their tasks with **due dates, status tracking, and account security features**.

-This project leverages **React.js, Tailwind CSS, Redux Toolkit, and RESTful API integration** for a seamless and modern user experience.

 ## 📌 Features